-- The longer-term restoration trajectory of the site.
-The plan covers the short-term rehabilitation actions (see the Methodology Paper and Table AP-3) and an additional monitoring and after-care programme to monitor the rehabilitation and to respond to any needs.
-It is expected that this rehabilitation plan will set the site on an enhanced and accelerated trajectory towards the development of naturally functioning peatland habitats (fen and Reed swamp).
-The plan does not set any goals or outcomes, for example, the extent (specific area) of active raised bog habitat (ARB) that may develop at this site.
-This is beyond the scope of this rehabilitation plan. - This plan is not intended to be an after-use or future land-use plan for Oughter Bog. - The longer-term management of this site, potentially as a nature conservation site, or for amenity, or for other uses in the future. - The Midlands National Shooting Centre of Ireland area. - The former area of Oughter Bog, which is now a private Native Woodland Scheme.
+- The longer-term development of stable naturally functioning habitats to fully develop at Oughter Bog.
+The plan covers the short-term rehabilitation actions and an additional monitoring and after-care programme to monitor the rehabilitation and to respond to any needs. - This plan is not intended to be an after-use or future land-use plan for Oughter Bog. - The longer-term management of this site, potentially as a nature conservation site, or for amenity, or for other uses in the future.